eduardlio/eduardlio.github.io/content/blog/quarantine-todos.md

 date: "2020-04-10"
 tags: ["covid", "meditation", "entertainment"]
 ---

-> Note: A lot of this post is just me complaining about working from home.
-It's stressful, sure, but I cannot emphasise enough how grateful I am to be working right now.

 For the last few weeks, I've been working from home.
 Knowing it was going to be a weird to adapt to, I decided on a routine which I thought would work:

 1. Get up at 7am